Modernizing Keycloak - Building Custom Themes with React, Tailwind v4, and Shadcn UI

 Traditionally, theming Keycloak meant wrestling with FreeMarker templates, writing raw CSS, and rebuilding JAR files just to see a color change.
 It was a slow, developer-hostile process.

-In this post, I want to share a modern, open-source boilerplate I built to make Keycloak customization not just bearable, but actually enjoyable.
+In this post, I want to share a modern, production-ready starter kit I built to make Keycloak customization not just bearable, but actually enjoyable.
+The best part?
+You can now install it directly from npm and have a fully functional theme running in minutes.

 The Tech Stack